Kong/docs.konghq.com/app/docs/0.3.2/proxy-layer-reference.md

 <br />

-This guide will cover all proxying capabilities of Kong by explaining in details how the proxying (`8000`) port works under the hood.
+This guide will cover all proxying capabilities of Kong by explaining in detail how the proxying (`8000`) port works under the hood.

 ## Summary